How to Choose a Roofing Contractor: 10 Questions to Ask Before You Hire

 Question #9: "Will you pull the permits?"

 In most areas, roof replacements require permits.
 The CONTRACTOR should pull them—not you.
 If they say "we don't need permits" or "you can save money by skipping it," run.
-That's a huge red flag and can void your homeowner's insurance.
+That's a ruge red flag and can void your homeowner's insurance.

 Question #10: "Can I see the materials before installation?"